How Is Self-Injury Diagnosed?

 What Is the Outlook for People Who Engage in Self-Injury?

 The prognosis for self-injury varies depending upon a person's emotional or psychological state.
 It is important to determine the factors that lead an individual's self-injuring behaviors.
-It also is important to identify any pre-existing personality disorders that need to be treated.
+It also is important to identify whether self-injury is one symptom of a particular personality disorder that needs to be treated.